kamlesh-ops/Human_Protein_Transfer_learning/README.md

 # Human Protein Classification with PyTorch

-An approach to develop models to classify mixed patterns of proteins in microscope images."\n" Data Source: Kaggle
+An approach to develop models to classify mixed patterns of proteins in microscope images.
+Data Source: Kaggle
 Link: